tpiaggio/ext-field-uniqueness/README.md

 * Field name: What is the name of the field that you want to check for uniqueness?

 * Hash field: The value of the unique field will be used as an id for a new document in Firestore.
-Would you like to hash the value of the field due to contraints on document IDs?
+Would you like to hash the value of the field due to constraints on document IDs?

 * Aux collection: What is the name of the auxiliar collection where you want to write documents?